Ancient Greek meaning: best, first-rate, thorough

 Learn how to anticipate and mitigate your risk.

-What Sellers aren’t telling you and why reviewing technical reports and historical capital renovation data is not the highest and best use of finance professionals.
+What sellers aren’t telling you, and why reviewing technical reports and historical capital renovation data is not the best use of finance professionals.

 Why span of control and perspective matters for you, your deal sponsor, or your JV operating partner.

-Cognitive biases and why you need someone on your team to tell you what you don’t want to hear– like adding more steps just increases complexity and the probability that something will go wrong.
+Cognitive biases and why you need someone on your team to tell you what you don’t want to hear.

 We don’t pretend to know how to predict the future.
 Inflation rates, interest rates, and rent rates are beyond our control.
 We do know the mistakes top-tier firms repeatedly make but are too afraid to talk about.

-With international experience across the public and private sectors, we know how to hold the line when it comes to expenses related to planning, design, and construction.
+With international experience across public and private sectors, we know how to hold the line when it comes to planning, design, and construction expenses.

 Learn how to ask tough questions and challenge conventional wisdom.

 “The best way to minimize risk is to think.”